Cervicocranial syndrome: Trauma

 Traumatic injuries are caused when external forces damage the cervical spine, giving rise to various symptoms.
 In a car accident, the vehicle jerks the neck forward and backward resulting in cervical spine damage resulting in a whiplash.
 As a result, the cervical spine become misaligned and produces direct spinal cord irritation creating tighter muscles on one side of the body Neck braces can help temporarily.
 Surgery is required if needed.
 Non-surgical treatment, to realign spinal misalignment, is corrected by a chiropractor.

 Diagnosis

 Once there is an onset of the symptoms in the patient, the patients are screened through cervical-spinal imaging techniques: X-ray, CT, MRI.
 The scanning technique points out any cervical vertebrae defects and misalignments.
 (Image 1. and 2.)
 When cervicocranial syndrome is caused as a result of a genetic disease, then family history and genetic testing aid in making an accurate diagnosis of cervicocranial syndrome.

-Prevention/Treatment
+Prevention and treatment

 The treatment options vary since there are numerous causes of cervicocranial syndrome.
 General treatments include: